Truck, SUV land near former Palwaukee Airport runway after serious Prospect Heights crash

 A large amount of debris was visible around the crash site.
 The SUV was upside-down, and the truck was on its side.

-Police, fire and airport officials did not immediately provide information about the crash.
+Police and fire officials did not immediately provide information about the crash.

 This is a developing story; check back with ABC 7 Chicago for updates.